Serving all people by providing personalized health and wellness through exemplary care, education and research.

 When you’re ready to leave the ICU, you may go to a coronary care unit (CCU) for more special care.
 Or you may go to a regular hospital room.
 You will still be attached to a small portable heart monitor, but you may find it easier to sleep.

 You will be given pain medicine to help you manage pain after surgery.
 You may be given oral pain medication on a regular schedule.
 If the medication isn’t controlling your pain, tell your nurse.
 In certain cases, you will give yourself pain medicine through a PCA (patient-controlled analgesia) pump.
 This pump allows you to push a button to receive a safe dose of pain medication.
 The medication is delivered through an IV line.
 You can only get a certain amount of medicine each hour, so you cannot get too much.

 You will have some fluid in your lungs after the breathing tube is removed.
 If this fluid collects in your lungs, you could develop pneumonia.
 To prevent pneumonia, a respiratory therapist or nurse will help you learn deep breathing and coughing exercises.
 Do these exercises as you are told to.
-During coughing exercises, you may have chest pain.
-If you do, tell your nurse.
-Pain medications can help make these exercises easier to do.
 Holding a pillow tightly to your chest when you do your coughing exercises also helps.
 For breathing exercises, you may use a device called an incentive spirometer.
 Using this device helps your lungs recover.
-You will likely have pain medications to help you breath more comfortably.
 There might be phlegm or secretions in your throat, especially if you smoke.
 It can sometimes be difficult to get the phlegm or secretions out of your throat, but it is very important to do so.
 Your healthcare team may give you breathing treatments containing special medicine to help you get rid of the phlegm.